A telescope pointing towards the sky inside a planetarium, framed by a dome structure against a colorful sunset.

 Coit Observatory at Boston University

-Erin P.: The Coit Observatory at Boston University is located on the roof of the College of Arts & Sciences.
+Erin P. said: The Coit Observatory at Boston University is located on the roof of the College of Arts & Sciences.
 The Observatory is used for undergraduate and graduate courses, public open nights, and observing projects of the Boston University Astronomical Society.

 The Public Open Night at the Observatory is a fantastic chance for people to view the night sky through telescopes and binoculars.
 Although the event is free, they do offer tickets.
 Ticketed guests will be given priority in entering the Observatory.